-Baby Shark helps us learn opposites with this fun craft!
-With our template, and a little careful gluing, you’ll have a great tool to show your little ones an example of big and small.
+Finny The Shark helps us learn opposites with this fun craft!
+With our printable template and a little careful gluing, you’ll have a great tool to show your little ones an example of big and small.
 That being said, this isn’t really a fun craft to tackle with your little one, but rather something you could put together on your own that will make your little ones smile.
-At first they’ll see a picture of Baby Shark, but then, Baby Shark opens wide to find two little fishes swimming in his mouth!
-A big fish, little fish!
+At first, they’ll see a picture of Finny The Shark, but then, Finny opens wide and we find two little fishes swimming in their mouth!
+A big fish, and little fish!
 Learning opposites with lots of giggles!

 Things you’ll need